 Each EDCAFshall maintain a backoff timer, which has a value measured in backoff slots as described below.

-When the backoff procedure is invoked, the backoff timer is set to an integer value chosen randomly with a uniform distribution taking values in the range [0,CW[AC]] inclusive.
+To begin the backoff procedure, the backoff counter is set to an integer value chosen randomly with a uniform distribution taking values in the range [0,CW[AC]] inclusive.